-Workers recruited wartime industry had to live in auto courts, trailers, cars, tents, even remodeled packing crates.
-Conditions improved after the war, but the shortage of building supplies the continuation of wartime controls inhibited residential construction.
+Workers recruited by wartime industry had to live in auto courts, trailers, cars, tents, and even remodeled packing crates.
+Conditions improved after the war, but the shortage of building supplies and the continuation of wartime controls inhibited residential construction.

-Property values generally soared throughout the 1950s as the dem for real estate grew unabated.
-Recently cut dirt roads led to raw new subdivisions that began to fill in patches of desert around downtown the Strip.
+Property values generally soared throughout the 1950s as the demand for real estate grew unabated.
+Recently cut dirt roads led to raw new subdivisions that began to fill in patches of desert around downtown and the Strip.

-Between 1950 1955, the number of students exped an average of 21 percent annually, of 2 a half times over the five-year span.
-Many students attended schools in double sessions for much of the postwar period, wearing out both their classrooms their underpaid teachers.
+Between 1950 and 1955, the number of students expanded by an average of 21 percent annually, of 2 and a half times over the five-year span.
+Many students attended schools in double sessions for much of the postwar period, wearing out both their classrooms and their underpaid teachers.